bensadeh/despell/README.md

 ### From source

-Make sure you have Go installed and that `$GOPATH/bin` is in your `PATH` variable.
+Make sure that `$GOPATH/bin` is in your `PATH` variable.

-Then do the following:
+Then run the following commands:

 ```console
 # Install